 The Gateway: Read or download the current edition of WCBT's monthly newsletter, “The Gateway,” which offers not only a glimpse into temple events and people, but also Buddhist essays and responses to some of the interesting e-mail questions we receive from all over the web.

-The Living Dharma Staff: These are the Sangha members who work on this website under the guidance of Rev. Peter Hata.
+The Living Dharma Staff: These are the Sangha members who work on this website under the sponsorship of West Covina Buddhist Temple.

 |Buddhist Temple Locations and Recommended Buddhist Sites: Check here to find a Buddhist Temple to visit or join, or to browse our list of recommended Buddhist websites, all of which offer additional Buddhist teachings.|

 |Hear "Living Dharma Music": Quicktime Midi and mp3 formats.|